IU (entertainer): 2015–2016: Continued acting success and further EP releases

-IU's seventh Korean extended play, Chat-Shire, was released digitally on October 23, 2015, prior to its physical release on October 27.
+IU's fifth Korean extended play, Chat-Shire, was released digitally on October 23, 2015, prior to its physical release on October 27.
 IU asserted greater creative control on the album, writing the lyrics for all seven tracks (as well as the physical album's two bonus tracks) and composing the music for five tracks either individually or collaboratively.
 She was also credited as the album's executive producer.
 The lead single, "Twenty-Three", topped the national music charts upon release with several of the album's tracks also ranking in the top ten.
 The album reached a peak position of number four on Billboards World Albums chart.
 Billboard described the album as a "must-hear" release, containing "some of [IU's] most personal music yet", and named "The Shower" (푸르던) as its stand-out track.

 Despite positive critical reviews and success in the music charts, the album became controversial due to the lyrics of "Zezé" and the audio samples used in the bonus track "Twenty Three" (not to be confused with the similarly titled lead single).
 On November 4, the Korean publisher of the novel My Sweet Orange Tree, from which IU drew inspiration for the song "Zezé", stirred debate in the entertainment industry on freedom of interpretation when it leveled criticisms at IU for her interpretation of the five-year-old protagonist as a "sexual object".
-Two days later, IU issued a public statement: "I did not mean to turn Zeze into a sexual object... but I realize that my lyrics have offended many, and for this I apologize."
-On November 10, the publisher released an apology for its failure to acknowledge "diversity of interpretation."
+Two days later, IU issued a public statement: "I did not mean to turn Zeze into a sexual object... but I realize that my lyrics have offended many, and for this I apologize".
+On November 10, the publisher released an apology for its failure to acknowledge "diversity of interpretation".
 For the bonus track "Twenty Three", voice samples from Britney Spears' "Gimme More" were allegedly used without permission.
-Billboard ranked Chat-Shire the sixth best K-pop album of 2015, explaining that "IU knows how to take the sounds of yesterday and update them to stunning results."
+Billboard ranked Chat-Shire the sixth best K-pop album of 2015, explaining that "IU knows how to take the sounds of yesterday and update them to stunning results".